Cloud8/Metablock/README.md

 ========

   This is about building a solr index from a jena triple store.
-  Indexing can be done in three steps:
+  Indexing from jena to solr can be done in three steps:

   1. list all resources that should be indexed,